 dies after a brief but serious illness in February 1962.

-In August 1962, the company is bought by Telefunken.
+In August 1962, the company is eventually bought by

 Production of all Minifon models - including the wire recorders -

 continues, with the exception of the Minifon Office.